pytorch/xla/docs/source/learn/xla-advanced.md

 The XLA graphs can be reused when the same computation happens on the same shapes of tensors.
-If the shapes of the inputs or intermediate tensors change, then the XLA compiler will recompile a new graph with the new tensor shapes.
-This means that if you have dynamic shapes or if your code does not reuse tensor graphs, running your model on XLA will not be suitable for that use case.
-Padding the input into a fixed shape can be an option to help avoid dynamic shapes.
-Otherwise, a significant amount of time will be spent by the compiler on optimizing and fusing operations which will not be used again.
+If the shapes of the inputs or intermediate tensors change, the XLA compiler will recompile a new graph with the new tensor shapes.
+If you have dynamic shapes or if your code does not reuse tensor graphs, the XLA compiler will spend a significant amount of time optimizing and fusing operations which will not be used again.
+You can pad the inputs into a fixed shape to help avoid dynamic shapes.

 The trade-off between graph size and compilation time is also important to consider.
 If there is one large IR graph, the XLA compiler can spend